Can I be charged with OUI Drugs in Massachusetts if I took a prescribed medication?

 - If the defendant ends up suffering intoxicating effects from the prescribed medication, even though it was used as directed.

-It is important to note that this defense is still applicable even if the consumption of alcohol was voluntary, so this means any admissions to alcohol consumption will not automatically exclude this defense.
+** It is important to note that this defense is still applicable even if the consumption of alcohol was voluntary, meaning any admissions to alcohol consumption will not automatically exclude this defense **

 An expert witness can be used to attest to the effects of the drug when mixed with alcohol and how these effects may have caused the unanticipated level of intoxication.